NabilJarrai/batal/DEPLOYMENT.md

 # Batal Academy - GitHub Actions Deployment Guide

-This guide will help you deploy the Batal Football Academy Management System using GitHub Actions to your VPS at `batal.nabiljarrai.com`.
+This guide will help you deploy the Batal Football Academy Management System using GitHub Actions to your VPS with branch-based environments.

+## Environment Strategy

+- **Develop Branch** → `batal.dev.nabiljarrai.com` (Staging)
+- **Master Branch** → `batal.nabiljarrai.com` (Production)

 ## Prerequisites

 - VPS with Ubuntu/Debian (your VPS: 31.97.216.38)
 - GitHub repository with Actions enabled
 - SSH access to your VPS
-- Domain/subdomain configured (batal.nabiljarrai.com)
+- Domain/subdomain configured (both dev and prod domains)

 ## Deployment Process